Equivariant Hodge theory and noncommutative geometry

+Our result on noncommutative Hodge-de Rham degeneration adds to the list of ways in which certain equivariant geometries behave as if they are proper despite not being proper in the sense of algebraic stacks.
+The intrinsic characterization of which smooth algebraic stacks behave as if they are proper from the perspective of Hodge theory, such as quotient stacks with a complete KN stratification, and which do not, such as $B \bG_a$ or $BU$ for a unipotent group $U$ (see \autoref{ex:bga}), is still somewhat fuzzy.

-As noted above, we prove the degeneration property for an important class of cohomologically proper stacks.
-At the same time, our counterexamples to the non-commutative degeneration property, stacks of the form $BU$ for unipotent $U$, are also important counterexamples in the theory of cohomologically proper stacks.
-They are examples of stacks on which coherent sheaves have finite dimensional (higher) cohomology, yet the mapping stack $\inner{\Map}(BU,\Y)$ often fails to be algebraic.
-In particular, it raises the natural question. \begin{quest} Do there exist examples of perfect, smooth, and cohomologically proper $k$ stacks $\cX$ for which the Hodge-de Rham sequence associated to $\Perf(\cX)$ does not degenerate? \end{quest}
+The paper \cite{halpern2014mapping} studies these properness phenomena systematically by introducing the class of \emph{formally proper} stacks, with the primary application being the algebraicity of the mapping stack out of a formally proper stack.
+The examples and counterexamples above for stacks exhibiting noncommutative Hodge-de Rham degeneration are also important examples and counterexamples for stacks which are formally proper in the sense of \cite{halpern2014mapping}.
+This raises the natural question. \begin{quest} Do there exist examples of perfect, smooth, and formally proper $k$ stacks $\cX$ for which the Hodge-de Rham sequence associated to $\Perf(\cX)$ does not degenerate? \end{quest}